danyspin97/wpaperd/README.md

 The configuration file for *wpaperd* is located in `XDG_CONFIG_HOME/wpaperd/config.toml` (which defaults to `~/.config/wpaperd/config.toml`).
-Each section represents a different output and can contain the following keys:
+Each section represents a different display and can contain the following keys:

 - `path`, path to the image to use as wallpaper or to a directory to pick the wallpaper from
 - `duration`, how much time the image should be displayed until it is changed with a new one.